 How the HATCH residency works

 Once selected, we divide HATCH Artist Residents into groups of 4 to work with one Curatorial Resident.
-Selected artists will participate in a duo and 4-person exhibition organized by their HATCH Curatorial Resident.
+Selected artists will participate in a 2-person and group exhibition organized by their HATCH Curatorial Resident.
 Each Artist Resident receives professional development through dynamic exhibitions, one-on-one studio visits with their curator, public programs, and community building to develop a sustainable creative practice.

 Through this unique hands-on experience and professional development program, Artist and Curatorial Residents develop valuable insight and experience in contemporary exhibition-making.